Introduction

 - Employees direct employment-related questions to the EOR

-- Client company manages daily work activities and sets job responsibilities
+- Client manages daily work activities and sets job responsibilities

-- Employees report to and take direction from the client company for work duties.
+- Employees report to and take direction from the clients for work duties

 What are the types of EOR?

-There are two main types of Employer of Record (EOR) operating models: partner-dependent and owned-entity.
+There are two main types of EOR operating models: partner-dependent and owned-entity.

 Partner-dependent EORs:

-These EORs leverage local entities or third-party providers in the countries they operate.
-They don't own legal entities but rely on partnerships to handle local employment laws, payroll processing, and HR tasks.
-This model allows for quick expansion into new markets and can be cost-effective.
-However, it may lead to potential risks in data security and compliance, as well as inconsistencies in service quality across different countries.
+These type of EORs leverage local entities or third-party providers in the countries they operate.
+They don't own legal entities but rely on partnerships to handle administrative tasks, payroll processing, and HR tasks.
+This model allows for quick expansion into global markets and can be cost-effective.
+However, it may lead to potential risks in compliance, as well as inconsistencies in service quality across different countries.

 Owned-entity EORs: